Vladimir37/Backlun/README.md

   * Nothing.
 Just start your backlun and use it.

 ### tests
   We make in free form javascript tests with fetch requests.
-You have examples for all request to backend, just copy-paste it in you application.
+You have example/template of requests to backend.
 If you want to start it, do command: `npm install` inside folder.
 Start `test` in `__test__`:
   * `node request.test.js`
   * `babel-node request.test.js` (if it didn't work)